 Have been continuously enrolled in the District high school for the four semesters immediately preceding graduation;

-Have completed the Recommended Program, the Advanced/Distinguished Achievement Program, or the foundation program with the distinguished level of achievement; and
+Have completed the foundation program with the distinguished level of achievement; and

 Be graduating after exactly eight semesters of enrollment in high school.

 In case of a tie in weighted numerical grade averages after calculation to the hundred-thousandths place, the District shall recognize all students involved in the tie as sharing the honor and title.